pixbi/duplo/README.md

 9. Checkout the `master` branch and merge `develop` into `master`
 10. Apply the new version as a new git tag
 11. Checkout the `develop` branch again

-### Dependency Resolution

-AMD is used for dependency resolution; however, you do not need to use `define(2)`.
-In fact, AMD is used during the build step and is completely invisible to duplo users.
-So `define(2)` is actually not available.

-### Context

-Each module is actually just a function.
-It gets run after its dependencies have been resolved.
-The `main()` function then becomes the only window into the module.

-Rather than using `this` (which should be avoided at all costs anyway), simply call the named variables or functions.
-Factory pattern is implicitly used so a module function that needs to call another "instance" of the the same module needs to explicitly `require(3)` that particular instance.

 ## Copyright and License